 Mr. Buss began his legal career as a Reginald Heber Smith Fellow and as staff counsel for the Public Utility Law Project (PULP).
-He served as the Governor’s appointee and Chair of the New York State Low Income Energy Assistance Block Grant Advisory Committee, and a Board Member of the NYS Weatherization Program Advisory Council and the Title XX Block Grant Advisory Council; performed a legal compliance audit of a regulated New York utility on behalf of the NYS Attorney General; was a member of the Attorney General’s Martin Act Task Force; served on the NYS Bar Association Committee recommending changes to the Mitchell-Lama Housing program; and is active in numerous community, charitable, educational and public organizations.
+He served as the Governor’s appointee and Chair of the New York State Low Income Energy Assistance Block Grant Advisory Committee, a Board Member of the NYS Weatherization Program Advisory Council, and a Board Member of the Title XX Block Grant Advisory Council.
+He performed a legal compliance audit of a regulated New York utility on behalf of the NYS Attorney General; was a member of the Attorney General’s Martin Act Task Force; served on the NYS Bar Association Committee recommending changes to the Mitchell-Lama Housing program; and is active in numerous community, charitable, educational and public organizations.

 - Weissman v.
-Hassett (judicial immunity for bankruptcy trustee)
+Hassett (judicial immunity exception for defamation)

 - OPM Leasing Services (right to a jury trial in fraudulent transfer litigation)

 - Manti v.
 NYCTA (right of private business to recover damages under the civil rights laws for competitive injury caused by governmental agency)

 - Rubin v.
 Sieh (tenant’s right to damages for breach of warranty of habitability)

 - NYS Dept. of Environmental Conservation v.
 Britestarr (landfill enforcement litigation)

 - Robinson v.
 Olivarez (right of tenants to participate in federal energy assistance program)

 - Seidman v.
 Merchants Bank (bank liability for improper set off against corporate pension fund)